learn-co-curriculum/dsc-intro-to-sets-lab/README.md

 Eve # should be {'Rabbit', 'Goldfish'}
 ```

-This time around, Nina promised to take care of Mary's pets while she's awat. but also wants to make sure her pets are well taken care of.
+This time around, Nina promised to take care of Mary's pets while she's away.
+But she also wants to make sure her pets are well taken care of.
 As Nina is already spending a considerable amount of time taking care of her own pets, adding a few more won't make that much of a difference.
 Nina does want to update her list while Marie is away.

 ```python